Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Immigration expert

-Documents for renewal of the residence permit
+Documents for permit renewal

 Renewal package